 How Much to Charge for Sponsored Post

-As I’m sure you’re aware, the influencer marketing “space” is crowded, so now more than ever before and brands are finding it pretty difficult to stand out from their competition.
+As I’m sure you’re aware, the influencer marketing “space” is crowded, so now more than ever before and brands are finding it pretty difficult to stand out from their competition so it makes sense that some many people are wondering how much to charge for sponsored post.

 SO, because of this, they often negotiate “exclusivity windows” that prevent influencers from partnering with their competitors/or posting competitive content during an exclusive time period before or after a campaign (or both).